-129. A recent Wall Street Journal report revealed how TikTok relies heavily on how much time users spend watching each video to steer them toward more videos that will keep them scrolling, and that process can sometimes lead young viewers down dangerous rabbit holes, and toward content that promotes suicide or self-harm.

-130. Another article, by the New York Times, explained how TikTok markets itself as an "artificial intelligence company."
+- 125. A recent Wall Street Journal report revealed how TikTok relies heavily on how much time users spend watching each video to steer them toward more videos that will keep them scrolling, and that process can sometimes lead young viewers down dangerous rabbit holes, and toward content that promotes suicide or self-harm. - 126.
+Another article, by the New York Times, explained how TikTok markets itself as an "artificial intelligence company."
 "The most obvious clue is right there when you open the app: the first thing you see isn't a feed of your friends, but a page called 'For You.'
 It's an algorithmic feed based on videos you've interacted with, or even just watched.
 It never runs out of material.
 It is not, unless you train it to be, full of people you know, or things you've explicitly told it you want to see.
 It's full of things that you seem to have demonstrated you want to watch, no matter what you actually say you want to watch ...
 Imagine a version of Facebook that was able to fill your feed before you'd friended a single person.
 That's TikTok."
-16 then identified by TikTok's algorithm, based on any number of unknown factors, and the TikTok product will amplify and promote that same harm through a virtual series of how-to videos.
+17 - 127.
+TikTok's algorithm also, often works in concert with Meta's.
+For example, a teen may first learn about a harmful topic through Meta's algorithm, which potential harm is then identified by TikTok's algorithm, based on any number of unknown factors, and the TikTok product will amplify and promote that same harm through a virtual series of how-to videos.
 These are inherently dangerous and harmful product features, particularly when aimed at children.